Last updated on December 27, 2022

 Lab-created rubies, also known as created, lab-grown, synthetic, cultured or man-made rubies, are gemstones grown in laboratories with human aid under controlled environments.
 They have identical chemical compositions to their natural counterparts (Al2O3) and the same optical and physical properties.

 Since natural rubies are formed in uncontrolled conditions, they are highly prone to imperfections.
 Unlike natural gems, the growth process of lab-created rubies is highly monitored, meaning the stone can be created with all the desired attributes.
 With this in mind, lab-created rubies are more resistant to the conditions of daily life, although both natural and lab-grown rubies have a rating of 9 on the Mohs scale of hardness.

 Lab-Created Rubies vs Natural Rubies Colour and Clarity

 Colour is the most important quality factor affecting a ruby’s value.
 The most desirable and sought-after ruby colours are strong, pure red and red with a hint of purple.

-As in the case with natural ruby, the colour of lab-created ruby is the result of the combination of aluminium oxide with chromium, which is why lab-created rubies can also reach intense saturation (colour intensity) and mostly have deeply vivid and rich colour.
+As in the case of natural ruby, the colour of lab-created ruby is the result of the combination of aluminium oxide with chromium, which is why lab-created rubies can also reach intense saturation (colour intensity) and mostly have deeply vivid and rich colour.